 Dupuytren’s contracture is a progressive disorder that starts gradually, with small, tender lumps in the palm of the hand.
 Over time, fingers (usually the ring and/or small fingers) are drawn into a bent position.
 As Dupuytren’s worsens, people find it difficult to perform such routine activities as washing their hands or grasping large objects.

 Dupuytren’s has no cure, but Yale Medicine offers several effective treatments that can improve hand function significantly.
-Carrie Swigart, MD, an associate professor of orthopaedics and rehabilitation at Yale School of Medicine Medicine, has been treating Duputren's for decades.
-She was one of the first surgeons in Connecticut to use Xiaflex, a treatment given by injection that is still not widely available in many hospitals.
+Carrie Swigart, MD, chief of Yale Medicine Hand & Upper Extremity Surgery Program, has been treating Dupuytren's for decades.